186shades/ECE143-Team13/README.md

-# Data Analysis for Solar Radiation
+# Data Analysis for Solar Radiation and Grid Simulation

 ---
 ## Summary
 This project focuses on understanding and analysis of solar supply and energy demand data.
-Data can be explored for multiple states, but focus of the analysis is on California state.
-It also explores the solar supply-demand gap in California with some assumptions for the California grid capacity and efficiency.
+Data has been explored for multiple states across multiple years, but focus of the analysis is on California state for 3 years - 2018 to 2020.
+It also explores the solar supply-demand gap in California using grid simulations with predefined assumptions for the California grid capacity and efficiency.

 ---

-## Data Source
+## Data Sources
 1. National Renewable Energy Laboratory - National Solar Radiation Database https://nsrdb.nrel.gov/
 2. California Independent System Operator - https://github.com/grgmiller/CAISO_data